Kurtosis in Excel (KURT)

 One disadvantage of this calculation is that you need to calculate the individual deviations from the mean, squared and raised to the power of 4, in separate cells.
 If you are working with large data sets, it will make the Excel file very big and possibly slow to calculate.

 Therefore it is often better to use the KURT Excel function and adjust the result from sample to population.
 The adjustment is as follows:

-This is the function I use in the Summary Statistics Spreadsheet.
+This is the function I use in the Descriptive Statistics Calculator.
 The first part – KURT(Data!$B$16:$B$10015) – is the built-in Excel KURT function for sample excess kurtosis of cells B16 through B10015, and the rest is the adjustment from sample to population excess kurtosis, where cell G5 calculates population size:

 G5 = COUNT(Data!$B$16:$B$10015)

 Population Excess Kurtosis = ( ( Sample Excess Kurtosis x (N-2) x (N-3) / (N-1) ) – 6 ) / (N+1)

 Where N = population size (number of values)

 As you can see, you don’t need to calculate the deviations from the mean in separate cells.